timurgepard/Simphony/README.md

 Sorry for solving Mujoco and other environments, I have group of orphans who are less protected at this period, I need to support them, and my family, of course

+This algorithms was created in 3 years through my mom and sister financial support.

 I wrote a short book with a careful explanation: https://www.amazon.com/dp/B0CKYWHPF5
 email: timur.ishuov@gmail.com
 if you want to support me: 4400 4301 8810 7871 (VISA)